poetaman/arttime/README.md

 - Starts in an intuitive learn/help mode by default (turn that off with ``--nolearn``)
 - For consistent art & message display in multiple applications, a script ``artprint`` is also available in the same directory as ``arttime``.

+Note: By default ``arttime`` is tuned to consume less power, so you will see an occasional increment of 2 seconds in elapsed time.
+This is ok as the error is always less than 1 second.
+If you don't want this to happen, set samples per second to 10 from command line ``-s 10`` or from within the application by pressing ``s`` after it starts.
+On my machine this increases CPU usage from ``0.3%`` to ``1.5%``.
+I use ``-s 10`` only during presentations.

 # Call for artists
 Much good ascii art was created during web 1.0, but the artform declined after that. arttime intends to be a platform/repository for hosting/displaying ascii/ansi art, as ascii/ansi does have its natural home on a terminal (instead of a wall of an arts museum).
 In doing so it also encourages sharing art, a not so common drift with the arrival of NFTs (where monkey stickers are being priced at hundreds of thousands of US dollars).
 The repository already provides a curated library of good ascii art (mixed at times with computer-generated text version of digital images).